 You will pay CZK 700 for a licence issued in 5 work days and CZK 200 for a licence issued in 20 days.

-You will pay the fee when you collect your new licence in person at the municipal office.
+You will pay the fee when you collect your new licence in person at the municipal office, no later than the completion of the driving licence procedure.

 You can drive motor vehicles in the Czech Republic and EU countries.